IorekHan/Python-Django_RESTfulAPI-Design/README.md

 ### This project shows how to use the DRF with a Character model, with pk, fk and other normal fields.
 <br>

+### The schema of this API is uploaded to this repo as 'API doc.pdf'.

 <br>

 # Requirements